Intellectual Property and Commercialisation Guidance

 Whilst joint ownership of arising Foreground IP may seem easiest to agree in principal, the experience of NIHR is that this arrangement can make it more challenging to exploit and disseminate Foreground IP for patient and public benefit.
 Therefore, NIHR is unlikely to agree to this arrangement unless the circumstances are exceptional.
 Please highlight in your application if you think joint ownership of Foreground IP is appropriate for your project and why it is justified in this case.

-In general, the ownership arrangements for arising Foreground IP should be as simple as possible and laid out clearly in Schedule D.
+In general, the ownership arrangements for arising Foreground IP should be as simple as possible and laid out clearly in Schedule C.

 NIHR’s Contractual Rights

 Organisations that sign the NIHR research contract are responsible for ensuring the wide-ranging contractual obligations are fulfilled for the organisation and any approved collaborators.
 NIHR expects that research organisations will maximise dissemination and exploitation of all research as they are best placed to do so.
-To enable NIHR to track how NIHR-funded Foreground IP is being used and provide reassurance that the research outcomes are being used in the public interest, all standard research programmes contracts issued after April 2012 include a written consent right for the Authority for any commercialisation of Foreground IP which would include database rights and arising know-how.
-Clause 16.5 in Version 2/18 of the research programmes contract is one such obligation However, to further protect the public interest, the NIHR research contract contains a number of “safety net” clauses that allow the Authority, under extreme circumstances, to take action to ensure that patient and public benefit is generated from use of taxpayer funds.
-Thus, the standard research contract also includes provisions around the licence and/or assignment of IP to NIHR under certain conditions (clauses 15.3 and 16.6 in Version 2/18 of the research programmes contract).
+To enable NIHR to track how NIHR-funded Foreground IP is being used and provide reassurance that the research outcomes are being used in the public interest, all standard research programme contracts issued after April 2012 include a written consent right for the Authority for any commercialisation of Foreground IP which would include database rights and arising know-how.
+Clause 16.5 in the research programmes contract is one such obligation However, to further protect the public interest, the NIHR research contract contains a number of “safety net” clauses that allow the Authority, under extreme circumstances, to take action to ensure that patient and public benefit is generated from use of taxpayer funds.
+Thus, the standard research contract also includes provisions around the licence and/or assignment of IP to NIHR under certain conditions.

 Consent to commercialise